syncfusion-content/xamarin-docs/Xamarin/SfChart/working_with_data's.md

 ---
 layout: post
-title: Xamarin.Forms Chart working with data's
+title: Xamarin.Forms | Working with Chart data's
 description: What are all the different types for add data point to series in Essential Xamarin.forms.
 platform: xamarin
 control: Chart